|Prediction is very difficult, especially about the future. Niels Bohr|

 The Premium Markets forecast engine is here to try and answer this issue and give everybody the ability to use technical analysis without necessarily knowing that much about it.

 The principle of the calculation is as follows :

-When back tested on historical data, the calculation results give us a curve similar to an SMA.
-The difference being that the SMA is lagging behind the quotations making it unusable in a volatile market, our result is not.
+When back tested on historical data, the calculation results give us a curve similar to the desired output, in this instance, an SMA.
+The difference being that the real SMA is lagging behind the quotations making it unusable in a volatile market and our result is not.
 This is fairly amazing considering that we don't directly use the historical data as input like the SMA does but just signals generated from various indicators.
-Hence somehow we predict the future SMA of the quotations.
+Hence somehow we predict the future SMA of the stock price.

 On the following charts we compare the neural calculation results on the S&P500 to the SMA and Weighted SMA 100 of the quotations data.
 The last quotation available at the time of this calculation is the 1rst of June 2012.

-The dark blue line is the quotation history and the light blue line is the trend line output of the calculation.
+The dark blue line is the quotation history and the light blue line is the trend line output issued after calculation.